yannKerzreho/MarkovGameApproximation/README.md

 This project provides a framework for simulating and analyzing multi-agent reinforcement learning (MARL) in Markov games.
 It includes implementations of Q-learning agents, a Markov game environment simulator, and fluid approximation methods for theoretical analysis.

-The project is not optimised, mainly due to the non-paralleling of simulations and the use of a containing class to allow flexibility over the parameters of the algorithms used [np.Array or dictionary].
+The project is not optimised.

 ## Features